NakshatraSirohi/PEACE/README.md

    - Execute the script and provide inputs when prompted:
      - Path to the input video.
-     - Start and end times for screenshotting.
+     - Start and end times (in seconds) for screenshotting.
    - The script will create a directory based on the video name and process the video.

 3. **Outputs**: